joppuyo/jpeg-xl-encode/README.md

 * PHP 7.2.5 or later.
 * Linux, MacOS or Windows OS
-* One or more of the following methods of encoding JPEG XL images needs to be avaiable:
+* One or more of the following methods of encoding JPEG XL images needs to be available:
   * The `proc_open` PHP function needs to be enabled so the library can execute the cjxl binary on the command line.
   * The `vips` PHP extension is installed and enabled.
 VIPS image processing library must be compiled with jxl support
   * The `imagick` PHP extension is installed and enabled.
 ImageMagick library needs to be compiled with jxl support